juanmirod/juanmirod.github.io/_fiction/2025-10-06-th-silence.markdown

 "But it never crosses the threshold.
 The chemistry stays complex but never becomes alive.
 It's like..." she searched for the words, "like watching someone walk toward a door forever without ever reaching it."

-Marcus studied the data, his enhanced eyes—grown from his own stem cells in a lab on Mars—scanning faster than she could follow.
-"Titan, Europa, Enceladus."
+Marcus studied the data, his enhanced eyes, grown from his own stem cells in a lab on Mars, scanning faster than she could follow.
+"Mars, Titan, Europa, Enceladus."

 "Sterile worlds with all the right conditions.
 Maybe in a few millions years, if the conditions don't change... but we won't be here to see it."
 Amara felt something cold settle deeper in her chest.
-"I asked the ASI collective to run the full probability analysis again.
-I gave it every data point we have—every dead ocean, every silent planet, every empty radio frequency we've monitored for eighty years."
+"Looking in another solar system would take decades...
+I asked the ASI collective to run the full probability analysis again.
+I gave it every data point we have—every dead ocean, every silent planet, every empty radio frequency we've monitored for more than a hundered years."

 "Amara—"